forestgrape/coronavirus/5_epidemiological/transmission.md

 * #### small S/m ratio => gravity and initial movement
-    heavy object and small surface: the acceleration is the gravity which points downwards and the horizontal movement stays constant.
+    Heavy object and small surface: the acceleration is the gravity which points downwards and the horizontal movement stays constant.
 This results in projectile motions which are, as already Galileo knew, upside down parabolas.
 Examples are heavy balls in sports, rain droplets or snowballs.
 * #### large S/m ratio => go with the air
-    light objects with large surfaces: the movement goes with the airflow since the air resistance is big compared to the weight i.e. they are carried by the air.
+    Light objects with large surfaces: the movement goes with the airflow since the air resistance is big compared to the weight i.e. they are carried by the air.
 Feathers, dust particles and dry snowflakes are examples.

 Examples and  movements in between:
 * Feathers and balloon: Have large surface and low densities, so the S/m ratio is large and they go with the air.
 * Table tennis balls are both small and have a relatively low density, so they often go with the air.
 * Footballs and tennis balls mostly fly with parabolas.
 But strong wind can influence their movements.
 * Golf balls on the other hand are less subject to the wind compared to table tennis balls.
 The size is similar but golf balls have a higher density.
-* Shut pots have a high density and quite large too.
+* Shut pots are round & large and have a high density which yields a small surface to mass ration.
 They won't be blown by the wind.

 #### Material Factor
 The mass calculates as density multiplied volume so